 Please feel welcome to add your CRPS/RSD and Health related sharing and caring to:

 This Facebook page originally created to share news of all interests and to discuss those interests, politics, health, etc was recently changed.
 Previous posts unrelated to CRPS/RSD and/or Health have either been deleted or hidden from the page.
-The page is now for advertising your events, radio shows, blogs, websites, pages, updates, announcements etc.
+The page is now for advertising your events, radio shows, blogs, websites, pages, updates, politics, pain policy, legislation, announcements etc.

 It is an information and sharing resource! :)

 I do not discriminate against the types of blogs or pages people share especially those that include depression or MDD.
 I do reserve the right to remove hate, malice or violence.